spachava753/rollout/SPEC.md

 ### Job

 A job is a collection of trials.
-Jobs are used to evaluate agents and models.
-A job can consist of multiple datasets, agents, tasks, and models.
+Jobs are used to evaluate agents across datasets.
 Jobs can be configured via `job.yaml` or `job.json` file.
 Jobs essentially map to a collection of trials.

 The structure of job looks like this: